Survivor: Panama

 Survivor: Panama — Exile Island, also known as Survivor: Exile Island and Survivor: Panama, is the twelfth season of the American CBS competitive reality television series Survivor.
-The season was filmed in the Pearl Islands, off the coast of Panama from October 31, 2005 through December 8, 2005 and premiered on February 2, 2006.
-Hosted by Jeff Probst, it consisted of the usual 39 days of gameplay with 16 competitors, the first season with 16 competitors since Survivor: Pearl Islands five seasons prior.
+The season was filmed in the Pearl Islands, off the coast of Panama from October 31, 2005, through December 8, 2005, and premiered on February 2, 2006.
+Hosted by Jeff Probst, it consisted of the usual 39 days of gameplay with 16 competitors, and was the first season with 16 competitors since Survivor: Pearl Islands five seasons prior.

 The season included a twist that originally came from Survivor: Palau called Exile Island.
 Each week at least one castaway is banished to an island away from all other contestants for the time period between the reward and immunity challenges.
 The castaway is given a single machete, a flint, a pot and a bucket of non-sanitized water.
 The island also contained a hidden immunity idol that could be used at tribal council after the votes have been cast.
-During the season finale on May 14, 2006, it was revealed that Aras Baskauskas was named the Sole Survivor over Danielle DiLorenzo in a 5-2 vote.
+During the season finale on May 14, 2006, it was revealed that Aras Baskauskas was named the Sole Survivor over Danielle DiLorenzo in a 5–2 vote.

 Contestants

 The 16 players were initially split into four tribes by sex and age: young men (Viveros), older men (La Mina), young women (Bayoneta), and older women (Casaya).
 These four tribes were named after four islands located in the Pearl Islands.
 Shortly after the first Tribal Council, the Viveros and Bayoneta tribes were dissolved and a "schoolyard pick" formed two new integrated tribes using the Casaya and La Mina tribe names and camps.
 When there were ten contestants left, they merged into one tribe named Gitanos, the Spanish word for "gypsy."
 Coincidentally, a member from each of the original four tribes was represented in the final four.

-Notable contestants from this season was former NASA astronaut Dan Barry and former Miss Texas Teen USA Misty Giles.
+Notable contestants from this season include former NASA astronaut Dan Barry and former Miss Texas Teen USA Misty Giles.
 Tina Scheer was originally slated for the previous season Survivor: Guatemala, but she backed out due to her son's death prior to that season.

 Future appearances

 Cirie Fields was selected from this season to compete in Survivor: Micronesia.
 She competed again in Survivor: Heroes vs. Villains as part of the Heroes tribe, and would return for a fourth time on Survivor: Game Changers.
+Fields represented USA on Australian Survivor: Australia V The World in 2025.
+Fields is set to compete on Survivor 50.
 Danielle DiLorenzo also competed on Heroes vs. Villains as part of the Villains tribe.
 Aras Baskauskas returned for Survivor: Blood vs. Water, alongside his brother, Vytas.
 Terry Deitz and Shane Powers were included on the public poll to choose the cast of Survivor: Cambodia; Deitz was chosen to compete.

 Outside of Survivor, Dan Barry competed on the seventh season of BattleBots in 2016.
 Fields competed in the USA Network reality competition series Snake in the Grass.
-Fields also competed on the Peacock reality TV series The Traitors.
+Fields also competed on the first season of the Peacock reality TV series The Traitors and Big Brother 25 in 2023.